CodeChd/vanilla-js-projects/README.md

-  # This is my ongoing progress. "willing to demonstrate for the internships"
+  # "eager to perform in order to obtain internships"